 Proof, yet again, that the Dartmoor weather gods are fickle gods.

-So, the poultry which we were hoping to segregate evenly across the capacious Chickenopolis estate for a few days has instead spent the last 48 hours on lock-down in the chicken run, so one can only imagine that it has been like a feathery version of ‘Bad Girls’ in there.
+So, the poultry which we were hoping to segregate evenly across the capacious Chickenopolis estate for a few days have instead spent the last 48 hours on lock-down in the chicken run, so one can only imagine that it has been like a feathery version of ‘Bad Girls’ in there.
 Luckily though, there are no obviously major casualties about the place, despite there being a fair haul of feathers strewn about the place right now.

 Going back to the piglets, they’re basically living in an igloo at the bottom of the garden but nevertheless, and despite some really major misgivings about how well they would hold-up to such inclement weather, when last checked they were all merrily buried in three-foot-deep barley straw at the centre of what turns out to be a surprisingly warm & cosy ark.
 At breakfast feed time this morning I was more than a little tempted to crawl-in and grab forty winks myself!